tnc-ca-geo/video-importer/README.md

 python importer "... some arguments here..." --hook_data_json '{"camera_plan": "pro", "user_id": "AABBCCDD"}'
 ```

-And the json-dictionary that you define will be de-serialized into a python dictionary and passed to the `set_hook_data` function defined
+And the json object that you define will be de-serialized into a python dictionary and passed to the `set_hook_data` function defined
 in the hook-module you submit (should that function exist).
 This function looks like this:

 ```python